betalantz/intro_instances_properties/script.md

 ```
 (Good definition of Object: all of the data and all of the behaviors needed in order to accomplish a job)

-- since all we can do with classes is give them methods, however we are going to give dogs names, it will be through methods
+- since all we can do with classes is give them methods, whatever we need to do to give dogs names, it will be through methods
 - `foo.name=` is still calling a method on an object
 - in Ruby, we are _*always*_ calling methods on objects

 _irb_
+_[I feel like the next 7 lines could be edited out.
+Interesting, but possibly confusing to beginners.]_
 ```ruby
 1 + 1
 # What's really happening is: